What kind of publications can be submitted to Scholars' Mine?

 If you are faculty, the library periodically reviews scholarly journals and databases for your publications.
 When we locate publications, we will add them for you.
 This process is known as harvesting content.
 Harvested content does not require you to sign a distribution license.

-If you are a graduate student, your thesis or dissertations is added when you submit your digital copy to the library.
+If you are a graduate student, your thesis or dissertation is added after the graduate office has notified the library of your graduation.

 In Scholars' Mine some collections have a "Submit Research" link in the left menu bar.
 Use this link to submit individual publications yourself.
 You may also notify the library of new or missing publications by emailing email@example.com with your Vita or a list of publications to add.